Table of Content

 Do boots keep dust out?
 Possibly, but a jack with a plug in it shouldn't be getting dust in there anyway... it's the empty jacks that collects dust.

-Plenum rated cable is required by some fire codes if you run wiring in locations where the HVAC system moves air -- such as above suspended ceilings and through cold air returns.
-This cable is designed to withstand higher temperatures than ordinary PVC jacketing, burns less readily than PVC, and can emit less toxic fumes when burned.
+Plenum rated cable is required by some fire codes if you run network cables in locations where the an air handling system moves air -- such as above suspended ceilings (plenum areas).
+Plenum cables are often used in commercial spaces and are designed to withstand higher temperatures than ordinary PVC jacket, burns less readily than PVC, and emits less toxic fumes when burned.
+Thus, if a fire does occur in an office, there is less chance of toxic fumes to circulate throughout the building.
+If an office building uses air ducts, plenum cables are may not required - check with your building or local city code on what's required.

-For most homeowners, plenum rated cable is probably not necessary and typically costs 2-3 times more than PVC.
-There is no electrical difference between the two, and either will perform equally well.Back to Top
+For most homeowners, plenum rated cable is not necessary and they typically costs two to three times more than PVC.
+There is no electrical or performance difference between the two and either will perform equally well.Back to Top

-Each network cable contains four pairs of wire, each pair twisted at a regular rate.
+Each network cable contains four pairs of color-coded wires, each pair twisted at a regular rate.
 Better

 grades of cable deliberately apply different amounts of twist to each pair.
 10-Base-T and 100-Base-T lines use two pairs, one to transmit and one to receive

 data, copper Gigabit uses all four pairs.
-The twists provide a consistent impedance along the length of the cable, reduce the crosstalk between pairs
+The twists provide a consistent impedance along the length of the cable, reduce the cross-talk (electromagnetic interference) between pairs

 and tend to make induced noise cancel out.